 Whether you drive the road yourself or with a tour company, the Icefields Parkway is something you really can’t miss.

 Search for Wildlife

 Canada really is full of incredible wildlife.
 Summer is the best time of year to see animals in the country as this is the month that they come out to play.
 Bears are in much lower areas and grazing for food, elk are in the beginning phases of the rutting season, and the whale watching period is in full swing.

 On my summer trip to Alberta, I encountered so much wildlife just by simply exploring the woods.
 Driving on the roads, hiking and even just walking through the towns will give you the opportunity to see Canada’s native animals before many start to hide away in the snow.

 I do have one tip though… Make sure you bring bear spray.
 Safety first!

 When thinking of things to do in Alberta, a very popular activity to do is dog-sledding.

 Unfortunately in the summer, there’s obviously no snow, so this activity is not always available.
 Instead, during the warmer months, the kennels operate tours of their grounds while the dogs have a rest from all of their hard work during the winter.

 A lot of people really miss their pets when they’re abroad, and this is the perfect way to get your fix of cute, fluffy, playful dogs.

-I mean, who doesn’t want to play with over 100 huskies?!
+I mean, who doesn’t want to play with over 100 Huskies?!
 It’s very important to ensure you’re visiting an ethical kennel though.
 Snowy Owl in Canmore is fantastic, but sadly there are many others that are very unethical.
-So please make sure you’re supporting a place that treats their animals well.
+So please make sure you’re supporting a place that treats its animals well.